cdevents/community/governance.md

 - Provide designated alternates in cases where quorum is required but not attainable with the current set of members
 - Communicate with the Continuous Delivery Foundation on a regular cadence

-The committee is responsible for a series of specific artifacts and activities:
+The board is responsible for a series of specific artifacts and activities:

 - The [Code of Conduct](https://github.com/cdevents/.github/blob/main/docs/CODE_OF_CONDUCT.md) and handling violations
 - The [Project Communication Channels](README.md#how-to-get-involved)